wakamori-k/goproAPI/README.md

 ##Introduction
-API for GoPro HERO session
+API for GoPro HERO 4 session

-The API is written in Python 2.7
+The API is written in Python2.7